StevenMHernandez/ESP32-CSI-Tool/README.md

 ## Collecting CSI Data

 There are two methods to collect CSI data.
-If your ESP32 has an SD card on board (such as the TTGO T8 V1.7 ESP32), the ESP32 will automatically detect the SD card and automaticaly output CSI data to a simple csv file.
+If your ESP32 has an SD card on board (such as the TTGO T8 V1.7 ESP32), the ESP32 will automatically detect the SD card and automatically output CSI data to a simple csv file.

 If the device does not have an SD card or you wish to collect the data directly from the Serial port on your computer, you can run the following command: